szaboaz/TinyTOTP/README.md

 The Base32 encoded "Secret" value is required to be typed in or copied from the text representation of the standard QR code's "secret" value.
 The resulting 6 digit authentication code starts getting generated every 30 seconds on the "TOTP" tab.

 The value of the Prefix textbox will appear added to the beginning of the generated code.
-This is required by the Cisco Anyconnect client I use, which needs a user identification code (a PIN code, essentially) to prepend the TOTP.
+This is required by the Cisco AnyConnect client I use, which needs a user identification code (a PIN code, essentially) to prepend the TOTP.
 This way I can simply paste the whole string in one step.

 The number of digits is usually 6, but as it can be parameterized in the generation algorithm, I made it configurable as well, maybe it will be useful for someone.
 The same is with the HmacSHA1/HmacSHA256/HmacSHA512 combo box for selecting the crypto algorithm.